Linked Data Event Streams

 More specific server documentation should be found in a Server Primer (to do), such as containing a link to the JSON-LD context, official SHACL shapes for LDES to validate your pages, best practices for publishing an LDES for reaching an optimal performance, best practices for enveloping your data using named graphs, how to build a status log for the use case of an aggregator or harvester, etc.

-The goal of the retention policies is to indicate that, a client should not rely on finding members that fall outside the retention policies.
-This can help a consumer in the discovery phase to pick the right LDES, or help the consumer to detect non-viable synchronization set-ups.
+The goal of a retention policy is to indicate in what way a specific view will not be able to provide a complete history of the event stream to the consumer.
+This can help a consumer in the discovery phase to pick an specific LDES view, or help the consumer to detect non-viable synchronization set-ups.

 An overview of the existing retention policies in LDES